waidesoper/Vault-public/README.md

 **Changes:**

+**Optifine** now works - The Cryo Chamber does not render with see-through liquid, swings and round-abouts

 Remove Z-fighting from Vending Machine walls - When in Dev the models are fine, in modpack they have black areas on trim.
 Don't know why

 Remove Z-fighting from Vault Arena Crate